• Skip to primary navigation

 How do I fix too sour adobo?

-You can add some sugar and water.
-Check if you need more soy sauce.
+You can add some sugar, water, or soy sauce.
 Play around with the flavor until it's just right for you.
 If you end up with more sauce, you can thicken it with cornstarch.

 More about Filipino Pork Adobo